 "Employees are 2.8 times more likely to be engaged when they regularly talk to their manager about their goals and successes."

 4. Recognizing good work: We know that with WFH practices, public recognition and perks can be challenging.
-But, you can always recognize the good work of your employees in your office groups.
-Celebrate their wins and hard work with them, for them!
+But, you can always recognize your employees' good work in your office groups.
+Celebrate their wins and hard work with them, them!

 "82% of employees are willing to work harder if their bosses appreciate them."

-Employees have an urge to feel valued and appreciated.
-Managers can make small gestures like offering positive employee feedback or giving an additional leave of absence.
+Employees have the urge to feel valued and appreciated.
+Managers can make small gestures like offering positive feedback or giving an additional leave of absence.
 Positive experiences will overall enhance employee output and lead to business growth.